Jose Trevino Player Props: Yankees vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks 10th in MLB with a collective 9.2 strikeouts per nine innings.
+- The pitching staff for the Blue Jays has a collective 9.1 K/9, which ranks 11th in MLB.

-- The Blue Jays have the 21st-ranked team ERA across all league pitching staffs (4.90).
+- The Blue Jays have a 4.70 team ERA that ranks 20th across all MLB pitching staffs.

-- Blue Jays pitchers combine to allow 27 total home runs at a clip of 1.4 per game (to rank 25th in the league).
+- The Blue Jays rank 24th in baseball in home runs surrendered (28 total, 1.4 per game).

-- Kikuchi (2-0) takes the mound for the Blue Jays in his fourth start of the season.
-He's put together a 4.70 ERA in 15 1/3 innings pitched, with 17 strikeouts.
+- Manoah (1-1) gets the starting nod for the Blue Jays in his fifth start of the season.
+He has a 6.98 ERA in 19 1/3 innings pitched, with 16 strikeouts.

-- In his last time out on Saturday against the Tampa Bay Rays, the lefty went six innings, giving up one earned run while surrendering four hits.
+- In his most recent appearance on Sunday, the righty tossed 4 2/3 innings against the Tampa Bay Rays, allowing seven earned runs while surrendering nine hits.

-- The 31-year-old has an ERA of 4.70, with 10 strikeouts per nine innings, in three games this season.
-Opponents are hitting .267 against him.
+- The 25-year-old has an ERA of 6.98, with 7.4 strikeouts per nine innings, in four games this season.
+Opponents are hitting .288 against him.

 © 2023 Data Skrive.
 All rights reserved.